G290.1−0.8

 G290.1−0.8 (also known as MSH 11−61A) is a supernova remnant in the constellation Carina.
 It is located in the Galactic plane of the galaxy in the Carina arm.

-The supernova remnant has two bright spots opposite symmetric to each other on a symmetry axis running towards north west-south east direction.
-Theses bright spots are not homogeneous to the rest of the supernova remnant and had not reached ionization equilibrium yet.
+The supernova remnant has two bright spots opposite each other on a symmetry axis running towards north west-south east direction.
+These bright spots are not homogeneous with the rest of the supernova remnant, and have not reached ionization equilibrium yet.
 This suggests that there might be a neutron star that has not been discovered yet.
 The rest of the supernova remnant originated from a high mass star that went supernova with a possible strong bipolar wind.